zalando-incubator/es-operator/README.md

 This is an operator for running Elasticsearch in Kubernetes with focus on operational aspects, like safe draining and offering auto-scaling capabilities for Elasticsearch data nodes, rather than just abstracting manifest definitions.

+## License

+Starting with `v0.1.3` the ES-Operator is dual-licensed under [MIT](/LICENSE.MIT.txt) and [Apache-2.0](/LICENSE.Apache2.txt) license.
+You can choose between one of them if you use this work.

+`SPDX-License-Identifier: MIT OR Apache-2.0`

 ## Compatibility

 The ES-Operator has been tested with Elasticsearch 6.x and 7.x.